-In the Risky-party Apps Audit section, you can scan all applications with access to corporate data within G Suite to identify all possible business risks and G Suite security threats.
+In the Risky third-party Apps Audit section you can scan all applications with access to corporate data within G Suite, to identify all possible business risks and G Suite security threats.

 The brief summary is provided on your dashboard in the G Suite security dash.
-To move to the section press the Apps Audit button in the dash or the Apps Audit button in your main menu on the left.
+To move to that section press the Apps Audit dash or the Apps Audit button in your main menu on the left.

-If you have just signed up for a Spinbackup account and the 3rd-party apps are not audited yet, or to renew data, press the Scan Now button at your Dashboard.
+If you have just signed up for a Spinbackup account and the 3rd-party apps are not audited yet, or to renew data, press the Scan Now button on your Dashboard.

-In the section, you can see the list of all applications with access to the corporate data.
+In that section you can see the list of all applications with access to the corporate data.

 1 – the computer icon indicates the native app.

 2 – the green, red, and orange icons indicate trusted apps, risky apps and apps that may have risk, accordingly.

 3 – the ticks indicate applications installed by the Administrator.